Archive

 AI Safety Coworking

-Horizon Omega Bibliothèque des sciences de l'UQAM, Montréal In-Person
+Bibliothèque des sciences de l'UQAM, Montréal

 Coworking session for anyone working on AI safety — research, engineering, policy, or field-building.
 Light collaboration or quiet focus.